Feel like daydreaming a little?

 This house was built last year on the coast of Rhode Island as a summer retreat for one lucky family, who named it “Peace of the Rock.”

-The builders and architects are Polhemus Savery DaSilva: “The South Coast Rhode Island neighborhood in which Peace of the Rock is situated is largely flat — a coastal plain punctuated by large glacial erratics.”
+Their website says: “The South Coast Rhode Island neighborhood in which Peace of the Rock is situated is largely flat — a coastal plain punctuated by large glacial erratics.”

 “The house has a playful attitude appropriate for a family that uses it for summer vacations.”